Pediatric Ear Nose and Throat Services

 The University of Maryland Children’s Hospital provides new ways to help infants and children with ear, nose and throat problems:

 - Complex airway problems are usually diagnosed with a combination of endoscopy and advanced radiologic imaging of the airway.
-“This allows us to pinpoint the site of the obstruction and get a clear idea as to what’s going on,” says Kevin Pereira, M.B.B.S., M.S., Director of Pediatric Otolaryngology.
-“We’re one of only two centers in the area that offer this, and we have pediatric radiologists with expertise in airway radiology.
-Imaging often helps us prepare for what we may see during endoscopy and formulate a treatment plan in advance.”
+We are one of only two centers in the area that offer this service and have pediatric radiologists with expertise in airway radiology.
+Accurate imaging helps us prepare for what we may see during endoscopy and formulate a treatment plan in advance.

 - Geneticists are available to counsel parents of children with genetic hearing loss about the risks for any future children.
-In addition, we also have a laboratory established by Ronna Hertzanno, MD, PhD, a nationally known expert doing research in the genetics of hearing.
-“This is new and unique to our division,” Dr. Pereira comments.
+In addition, we also have a laboratory established by Ronna Hertzano, MD, PhD, an internationally renowned expert doing cutting edge translational research in the genetics of hearing.